metamuffin/keks-meet/readme.md

 -   Multiple streams
 -   Noise suppression (rnnoise)
 -   End-to-end-encryption
+-   Chat

 ## Licence

-GNU Affero General Public License version 3 only; See [COPYING](./COPYING).
+Licensed under the terms of the GNU Affero General Public License version 3 only.
+See [COPYING](./COPYING).

 ## Security

 keks-meet _tries_ to be secure.
 However I am not a security expert.
 The current system works as follows:

--   The room name is set in the section of the URL (-> not sent to the server)
+-   The room name is set in the section of the URL which is not sent to the server.
--   The server receives a salted SHA-256 hash of the room name to group client of a room
+-   The server receives a salted SHA-256 hash of the room name to group clients of a room.
--   We use PBKDF2 (constant salt; 250000 iterations) to derive a 256-bit AES-GCM key
+-   The client uses PBKDF2 (constant salt; 250000 iterations) to derive a 256-bit AES-GCM key from the room name.
 -   All relayed message contents are encrypted with this key.
     -   Message recipient is visible to the server
     -   The server assigns user ids